Tameno-01/godot-modular-camera-addon/docs/custom_modifiers.md

 ## Custom Modifiers

-To create a new modifier, make a script file anywhere that extends `CameraModifier`
+To create a new modifier, make a script file anywhere that extends `CameraModifier`.

 ```gdscript
 @tool